awsdocs/amazon-pinpoint-developer-guide/doc-source/security_iam_id-based-policy-examples.md

 ### Read\-only access<a name="permissions-actions-examples-pin-sms-voice-api-readonly"></a>

-The following example policy allows read\-only access to all Amazon Pinpoint SMS and Voice API actions and resources in your AWS account in all AWS Regions:
+The following example policy allows read\-only access to all Amazon Pinpoint SMS and Voice API actions and resources in your AWS account:

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "ViewAllResources",
+            "Sid": "SMSVoiceReadOnly",
             "Effect": "Allow",
             "Action": [
                 "sms-voice:Get*",
                 "sms-voice:List*"
             ],

-            "Resource": "*"
+            "Resource": "*",
+            "Condition": {
+                "StringEquals": {
+                    "aws:SourceAccount": "accountId"
+                },
+                "ArnLike": {
+                    "aws:SourceArn": "arn:aws::sms-voice:region:accountId:*"
+                }
+            }
         }
     ]
 }